Yarra Me School 2019

 Koorie Heritage Trust Building Aboriginal Cultural Competency program

 The Koorie Heritage Trust provide Aboriginal Cultural Competency/Indigenous Cultural Awareness Training programs and can tailor a program that suits requirements.
-The Building Aboriginal Cultural Competency program also includes a Strategic Partnerships Program designed specifically for School Leadership to develop their cultural competency in order to implement the Victorian Aboriginal Affairs Framework 2013-2018 and the DET Garrin Garrin Policy into schools.

 Source: Koorie Heritage Trust

-DET Koorie Education Coordinator
+DE Koorie Education Coordinator

 Victorian Aboriginal Education Association Inc Resources for Schools and Families